cli135/mobius-transformation/Readme.md

   - This last command runs the program.
   - You can then enter the name of a filepath/filename, such as `images/von-neumann.png`, and the PNG will be translated into ASCII.

+## Test Coverage

+- `math.ml` and `rasterizer.ml`: 92%
+- `animation.ml` core logic is covered,
+  - test for hardcoded animation is irrelevant for testing since it is a visual test
+- `ascii_printer.ml`: __%
+- `user_interface.ml`: This is I/O so it is not tested for coverage.

 ## Update notes:

 - Hongyi